following a weight training exercise, the muscle may seem full

 plasma from the congested capillaries into the interstitial spaces

 exercises before appearing on stage to make their muscles

 appear fuller.
-For most of us there is no real benefit from achieving
+For most of us, there is no real benefit from

-a pump (except for boosting your ego).
-However, the inability
+achieving a pump (except for a boost of one's ego).
+However,

 since fluid volume in the muscle, and possibly blood volume,

 decrease when glycogen

 stores are low.
 Intense cycling or swimming can also bring about